hzeller/beagleg/README.md

 the second the mapping of G-code axes (such as 'X' or 'Y') to the connector position.
-While the 'channel_layout' is configured in the code currently (and dependent on the cape hardware), the axis mapping can be set with the `--motor-output-mapping` flag.
+While the 'channel_layout' is configured in the code currently (and dependent on the cape hardware), the axis mapping can be set with the `--axis-mapping` flag.

 In the following [Bumps cape][bumps], the X axis on the very left (with a plugged in motor), second slot empty, third is 'Z', fourth (second-last) is E, and